L0oter1/cse15l-lab-reports/Lab Report 1.md

 Lastly just for fun, I chose to add a file that is a .class file which is unreadable for humans.
 The cat command printed some really weird stuff that's still in english but makes zero sense.

+# Final Thoughts

+Command Line is king, it is the ultimate way.
+As CS major you must choose this.